Signite by Actega: Grant Schutte on the future of sustainable labelling — The Noel D'Cunha Sunday Column

 Despite its advanced chemistry, Signite is not more expensive to produce.
 The removal of face stock and matrix waste offsets the additional coating and varnish layers.
 Printers spend less on material and disposal, while brand owners gain more labels per roll and lower logistics costs.

 “The total system cost is lower,” says Schutte.
-“You are using fewer resources, shipping lighter rolls, and generating less waste.
+“You are using fewer resources, shipping fewer rolls, and generat-ing less waste.
 Sustainability does not have to come with a price tag.”

 Ease of adoption

-For converters, the learning curve is short.
-Pre-press technicians only need to add two new layers for varnish and adhesive.
+For skilled converters, who are prepared to learn the subtle differences between printing Signite and traditional high-quality PS Labels the learning curve is short.
+Pre-press technicians only need to add new layers for varnish and adhesive.
 Press operators require minimal retraining.
-“If you can print multi-layer labels, you can print Signite,” Schutte says.
+“If you can print multi-layer labels, you can print Sig-nite,” Schutte says.

 Applicator integration is equally straightforward.
-For round or straight-wall containers, Signite runs on standard rotary machines.
-For irregular shapes, custom modules hold the container during transfer.
+For round, straight-wall containers, Signite run on either linear or rotary machines adapted for Signite labels.
+For irregular shapes, the Makro rotary units are used to control each container during transfer.
 “There is no major slowdown,” says Schutte.
 “In fact, because there are fewer roll changes, you often end up running faster overall.”

 Durability and performance

 Once transferred, Signite behaves like a traditional label.
 The surface is fully cured and scratch-resistant.
-Its robustness depends on the chosen varnish and the end-use environment.
+Its ro-bustness depends on the chosen varnish for the end-use environment and container type.
 For bottles that are case-packed or shrink-wrapped, Actega fine-tunes the adhesive and varnish combination to ensure performance.

 Schutte emphasises that Signite is not an experimental concept but a commercial-ready system.
 “We already have customers using it for premium beverage labels and health drink cans in the United States,” he says.
 “These are demanding applications that need durability and visual consistency.”

-Every disruptive technology faces scepticism, and Schutte acknowledges that adoption is as much about psychology as engineering.
+Every disruptive technology faces skepticism, and Schutte acknowledges that adoption is as much about psychol-ogy as engineering.
 “Converters and brands have used pressure-sensitive labels for decades,” he says.
 “They know how it behaves, they know the economics.
-We are asking them to think differently—to see a label not as a printed substrate but as a printed design that transfers directly.”
+We are asking them to think differently—to see a label not as a printed substrate but as a printed design that transfers to the container.”

-The company’s partnerships with press manufacturers and applicator suppliers also help reassure customers that the technology is ready for industrial scale.
+The company’s (collaborations?)with press manufacturers and applicator suppliers also help reassure customers that the technology is ready for industrial scale.
 “We do not introduce concepts that live only in the lab,” Schutte says.
 “Everything we launch must work on a production floor.”

 Expanding into new markets

-“India is a very exciting market,” he says.
+“India is a very exciting market because the array and market size of packaging highly appropriate for Signite,” he says.
 “We have already received interest from printers and brand owners, especially in the premium spirits segment.
 The market there values both quality and sustainability, and Signite delivers both.”

 A look ahead